Engineering Sciences 240: Solid Mechanics

 Remarks

-• Keep you own notes.
+- Keep your own notes.
 I'll post my notes online.
-My notes are mainly written to clarify and focus my own thoughts, and are not self-contained.
+My notes are mainly written for me, and are not self-contained.
 As such, my notes may present a distorted view of the subject and of the course.
 In particular, many figures are missing in my notes.

 Linear elasticity